SanthiyaSathasivam/ai-agent-assist-emergency-response/README.md

 An AI-powered agent assist platform that:

-- Transcribes calls in real time
+Transcribes calls in real time
-- Extracts critical signals (keywords, severity, intent)
-- Recommends next-best actions
+Extracts critical signals (keywords, severity, intent) Recommends next-best actions
-- Provides confidence and explanation
+Provides confidence and explanations
-- Keeps human operators in control of final decisions
+Keeps human operators in control of final decisions

 Goal: Augment human decision-making, not replace it.

+Designed to deliver real-time recommendations with a target response latency of under 2 seconds.

 ## Product Vision